Chefs Notes

 Salad Dressing

-If making your own dressing isn’t your thing, store-bought options like Greek vinaigrette or balsamic dressing can be great alternatives.
+If making your own dressing isn't your thing, store-bought options like Greek vinaigrette or balsamic dressing can be great alternatives.
 A light lemon-tahini dressing or even a creamy yogurt-based dressing would also complement this salad beautifully, giving you the flexibility to suit your taste.
+A simple tzatziki drizzled over the top also works wonderfully as a creamy alternative.

 Conclusion